Women's lacrosse: Playing area

 The size of the playing field depends on the players' age group.
 For U15 and U13 players, they must play on a regulation sized field with all appropriate markings.
 For U11, they must play on a regulation sized field with all appropriate markings whenever possible.
 Otherwise, they may play on a modified field with reduced players.
-For U9 players the fields must be rectangular, between 60–70 yards in length and 30–40 yards in width to accommodate play on existing fields.
+For U9 players the fields must be rectangular, between 60 and 70 yards in length and 30–40 yards in width to accommodate play on existing fields.

 Under World Lacrosse rules, there are two different areas around the goal on both sides of the field: the 3 meter goal circle around the goal (called the "crease") and the 11-meter arc.
 The players are never allowed to enter the crease on their attack side of the field.
 However, defenders are allowed to run through the crease while actively marking an attacker.
 Only the goalkeeper is allowed to remain stationary inside the crease.
 If a defensive foul occurs inside the 11-meter arc, all players that were previously inside the penalty area (defined as the area inside the 11-meter arc and the space within and between the restart dots that are behind the goal) must move to a location outside of the penalty area.
-The player who was fouled, now moves to the nearest hash mark that is located around the edges of the arc and has a direct lane to goal.
+The player who was fouled, must move to the nearest hash mark that is located around the edges of the arc and has a direct lane to goal.
 The defender who committed the foul is relocated 4 meters directly behind the shooter.
 If a player fouled another player not in the arc, the victim receives the ball and the player who fouled must back away at least 4 meters.
 All other players standing closer than 4 meters to the ball holder must also back away to give the player room to move with the ball.
 If outside the 11-meter arc, the offended player regains the ball and the person who committed the foul is relocated 4 meters behind the offender.
 Outside the 11-meter arc the game may be restarted by the offended player self-starting.